rplant8/open-aquachain-pool/README.md

     "keepTxFees": false,
     // Run unlocker in this interval
     "interval": "10m",
-    // Geth instance node rpc endpoint for unlocking blocks "daemon": "http://127.0.0.1:8545",
+    // Aquachain instance node rpc endpoint for unlocking blocks "daemon": "http://127.0.0.1:8545",
-    // Rise error if can't reach geth in this amount of time "timeout": "10s"
+    // Rise error if can't reach aquachain in this amount of time "timeout": "10s"
   },